Elizabeth O'Keeffe: Spatial Information Industry Action Agenda and ANZLIC

 O’Keeffe was a member of the national Spatial Information Industry Action Agenda Steering Group, representing the Australian New Zealand Land Information Council (ANZLIC) until her sudden departure from Land Victoria in July 2002.
 Her much reported departure from Land Victoria saw her replaced on ANZLIC and other national Spatial Information Industry Action Agenda roles.
 O’Keeffe was the Victorian state delegate to ANZLIC which was then chaired by Warwick Watkins from the late 1990s until 2011, when he was found guilty of corruption by the New South Wales Independent Commission Against Corruption (ICAC) and sacked from government.
 Consequently, Watkins was replaced as ANZLIC Chair and also other roles concerning the national Spatial Information Industry Action Agenda including the Australian Spatial Consortium and the Cooperative Research Centre-Spatial Information.

 Warren Entsch, then Parliamentary Secretary to the Minister for Industry, Science and Resources, officially welcomed the establishment of a steering group to drive the Spatial Information Industry Action Agenda in November 2000.
 The Action Agenda was released in September 2001.
 Under the Spatial Information Industry Action Agenda, on 25 September 2001, then Minister for Industry, Science and Resources, Senator Nick Minchin announced a $2 million Grant to a consortium of private “spatial firms” to increase the effectiveness of spatial information.
 ASIBA was identified as the industry body to lead most of the responsibility under the action agenda.
 Minchin also identified the key intergovernmental roles of ANZLIC under the Action Agenda.

 In late 2001, O’Keeffe approved a $100,000 contract for a consultant to “lobby her own Minister” Sherryl Garbutt to promote the Spatial Information Industry Action Agenda and discredit the Surveyor-General - a contract later to be determined as illegal and cancelled.
 This consultant was described by the Opposition in Parliament as the "illegal ASIBA consultant" - refer to discussion under Surveyor-General.
+The contract was signed around September 2001 with O'Keeffe when she met with then Chairman of ASIBA Tony Wheeler and then ASIBA CEO David Hocking.
+ASIBA was later renamed the Spatial Industries Business Association (SIBA) and ultimately amalgamated with the Surveying & Spatial Sciences Institute (SSSI) as the Geospatial Council of Australia (GCA).
+Wheeler who became the CEO of SSSI in 2020 and then GCA November 2022, was in the role when GCA went into liquidation in August 2025.